alejandro-du/shiro-vaadin-integration/README.md

 public class View2View extends VerticalLayout {}
 ```

 Add a `shiro.ini` file in the `resources` directory and set your security configuration.
-Configure and ese the `VaadinNavigationRolesAuthorizationFilter`.
+Configure und ese the `VaadinNavigationRolesAuthorizationFilter`.
 For example:

 ```
 [main]